One 'frightful' night changed the course of Hall of Famer DeMarcus Ware's life

 "It doesn't have to be true," Ware said on the stage of Tom Benson Hall of Fame Stadium.

-Ware believes his tough beginnings made him "relentless, limitless and resilient," helped by a mom that taught him to "dream big."
+Ware believes his tough beginnings made him "relentless, limitless and resilient," helped by a mom who taught him to "dream big."

 The true turning point in his life happened when he was home from college, at a parking lot party.
 He was struck with a gun and went down.
 As he tried to get up, knife in hand, he faced a crossroads.